Supreme Court Considers Slippery Slope of Death Penalty Prayer

 The justices quizzed attorney Seth Kretzer about the slippery slope of death penalty prayer on Tuesday morning, as they weighed whether the First Amendment and the Religious Land Use and Institutionalized Persons Act (RLUIPA), passed by Congress in 2000, give 37-year-old John Henry Ramirez the right to have his pastor lay hands on him and pray aloud when the state of Texas puts him to death.

 Ramirez committed a brutal murder in 2004.
 He stabbed a convenience store clerk 29 times and slashed his throat to steal $1.25 in a drug-related robbery.
 Before a jury sentence him to death, Rarmirez was asked whether there were any mitigating circumstances he wanted them to consider.
-He submitted Psalm 51:3 in writing: “For I acknowledge my transgressions and my sin is ever before me” (KJV).
+He submitted Psalm 51:3: “For I acknowledge my transgressions and my sin is ever before me” (KJV).

 Today, Ramirez does not argue that he should be spared execution, but he has entrusted his life to Jesus; become a member of the Second Baptist Church of Corpus Christi, Texas; and accepted the spiritual guidance of pastor Dana Moore.
 He would like Moore to be with him when he dies, touch him, and pray aloud.